pytorch/PiPPy/examples/inference/README.md

 * PiPPY supports both manual splitting and auto split.
 * Auto split uses `split_policy` and support both `equal_size` and `threshod` policies, the name are self-explanatory.
 * PiPPY use FX to trace and split the model.

+### Setting you need to care about

+* pp_group_size configure the number of pipeline parallelism group, meaning essentially on how many gpus we need our model to be splitted.

+We dont discuss the ddp_group_size here, as we are thinking currently all the gpus that involved in a pipleline will make up one model for inference.

 ### How to Use PiPPY for inference